d2r2/go-max7219/README.md

 	// You must be sure, that your national letter will match code page of the font used. mtx.OutputChar(0, max7219.FontZXSpectrumRus, 'Я', true)
 ```

+This functionality works not only with Raspberry PI, but with counterparts as well (tested with Raspberry PI and Banana PI).
+It may works with any Raspberry PI clone, which support Kernel SPI bus, but you should in advance make SPI bus device present in /dev/ list.

 ## FAQ